Pastoral Manager – Behaviour

 Amendments to the Exceptions Order 1975 (2013 & 2020) provide that certain spent convictions and cautions are “protected”.
 These are not subject to the disclosure to employers and cannot be taken into account.
 Guidance and criteria on the filtering of these cautions and convictions can be found on the ministry of justice website or see here

 Shortlisted candidates will be asked to provide details of all unspent convictions and those that would not be filtered, prior to the date of the interview.
 You may be asked for further information about your criminal history during the recruitment process.
 If your application is successful, this self-disclosure information will be checked against information from the Disclosure and Barring Service before your appointment in confirmed.
-We will perform online searches as part of due diligence for all shortlisted candidates.

 CVs will not be considered